What is Calcaneal Apophysitis?

-The healthcare provider will find tenderness over the bottom part of your child’s heel.
-In severe cases of calcaneal apophysitis, he or she may order an X-ray to be sure there is no damage to the growth plate.
+If your child complains of heel pain, they may be experiencing symptoms of Sever's Disease and you should schedule an appointmnent with Children's Ortho.
+One of our providers will check for tenderness over the bottom part of your child’s heel.
+In severe cases of calcaneal apophysitis, the orthopaedic doctor may order an X-ray to be sure there is no damage to the growth plate.

 Your child may need to rest or do activities that do not cause heel pain.
 It is very important that your child wear shoes with padded heel surfaces and good arch supports.
 Extra heel pads may be placed in your child’s shoe.
 Your healthcare provider may recommend shoe inserts, called orthotics.
 You can buy orthotics at a pharmacy or athletic shoe store, or they can be custom-made.
 Your provider may also prescribe an anti-inflammatory medicine for your child.